Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup
 1. The user taps their NFC device(s) on their mobile
-2. The user is prompted for threhold (if applicable) and delay
+2. The user is prompted for threshold (if applicable) and delay
 3. The app reads the NFC's serial number(s), applies a hash function and sends it to the `extended_recovery` pallet
 4. The pallet stores the hashed serial number(s) rehashed with a salt
 5. Create item account id(s) associated to the hashed serial number(s)